morewings/cra-template-quickstart-redux/README.md

 ### Caveats

-- If pre-commit hooks not work (e. g. your code is not linted after commit), run ``yarn add husky`` in your project folder.
+- If pre-commit hooks not work (e. g. your code is not linted after commit), run ``yarn prepare`` in your project folder.

 - You need to [update snapshots](https://jestjs.io/docs/en/snapshot-testing#updating-snapshots) and fix failing tests to be able to commit or push your code.